 3. General information concerning data collection

-Whenever a website is accessed by a data subject or an automated system, this website collect a range of general data and information.
+Whenever a website is accessed by a data subject or an automated system, this website collects a range of general data and information.

 The following data is collected in this process: